C. E. Clark homeschooled her child from kindergarten through high school. Public and private education is high in importance to Ms. Clark.

-John Drew Colfax, (goes by J. Drew Colfax) second oldest son earned an MA in biological anthropology as well as a J.D.
+Also known as J. Drew Colfax, he is the second oldest son.
+He earned an MA in biological anthropology as well as a J.D.
 (Law degree) from the University of Michigan, one of the foremost law schools in the U.S. He then went on to earn an MD from Harvard Medical School specializing in emergency medicine.
 He worked his way through Harvard Medical School as a lawyer.

-Reed Colfax, third son, is African American and was adopted by David and Micki Colfax.
-Reed has an A.B. from Harvard University where he graduated cum laude, and a J.D. (law degree) from Yale University.
+The third son is African-American and was adopted by David and Micki Colfax.
+Reed has an A.B. from Harvard University where he graduated cum laude and a J.D. (law degree) from Yale University.
 According to Relmanlaw.Com, the website for the law firm, Relman, Dane, and Colfax, PLLC, in which Reed Colfax is a partner, Reed specializes in civil rights litigation.
 Reed’s resumé is long and impressive and I hope you will take the time to learn more about him.

-Garth Colfax, youngest of the four Colfax boys, is of Native American ancestry, and also adopted by David and Micki Colfax.
-Garth would seem to have no lofty educational credentials, but he is currently working with developmentally disabled people in Sacramento California and he is a computer Geek who repairs computers and builds websites.
+Youngest of the four Colfax boys, he is of Native American ancestry and was also adopted by David and Micki Colfax.
+Garth would seem to have no lofty educational credentials, but he is currently working with developmentally disabled people in Sacramento, California, and he is a computer geek who repairs computers and builds websites.

 A Short List of Famous Home Schooled People